-New Zealand hospitals order skin to treat volcano survivors
+New Zealand planning retrieval of bodies on volcanic island

 New Zealand Prime Minister Jacinda Ardern said Thursday some injured Australians had been medically evacuated and such flights would continue.
 Australia previously said up to 10 such patients would be transferred to hospitals in Victoria and New South Wales states for further treatment.

-New Zealand’s GeoNet seismic monitoring agency lowered White Island’s volcanic alert level to 2, noting there’s been no further eruption since Monday, when the level had briefly been raised to 4.
+New Zealand’s GeoNet seismic monitoring agency on Thursday lowered White Island’s volcanic alert level to 2, noting there’s been no further eruption since Monday, when the level had briefly been raised to 4.
 Its alert level since late Monday had been 3 on a scale where 5 signifies a major eruption.

-A further eruption in the next day still remains a possibility, the agency said Thursday, noting volcanic tremors are rising and steam and mud were being vented regularly.
+A further eruption in the next day still remains a possibility, the agency said, noting volcanic tremors are rising and steam and mud were being vented regularly.